milvus-io/milvus/internal/streamingnode/server/wal/RAEDME.md

 ## Add New Implemetation Of WAL

-developper who want to add a new implementation of `wal` should implements the `walimpls` package interfaces. following interfaces is required:
+developper who want to add a new implementation of `wal` should implements the `github.com/milvus-io/milvus/pkg/streaming/walimpls` package interfaces. following interfaces is required:

 - `walimpls.OpenerBuilderImpls`
 - `walimpls.OpenerImpls`